John Fairfield: Governor

 Fairfield was the Governor of Maine from 1838 to 1841.
 He returned to office again in 1842, and served until resigning in 1843.
 During Fairfield's governorship, the Aroostook War erupted as the U.S. and Great Britain continued a dispute over the boundary between Maine and New Brunswick, Canada.
 Both sides dispatched militia to the contested area and several Canadian militiamen were captured.
 No one was killed, but two Canadians were injured by bears prior to the enactment of the Webster–Ashburton Treaty that ended the dispute.

 U.S. Senator

-He resigned during his second tenure as governor to accept election to The U.S. Senate, filling the vacancy caused by the resignation of Reuel Williams.
-He was elected in 1844 to complete the final four years of the term, and served from March 7, 1843, until his death.
+He resigned during his second tenure as governor to accept election as US Senator, filling the vacancy caused by the resignation of Reuel Williams.
+He was re-elected to a full term in 1845, and served from March 7, 1843, until his death.
 Fairfield was chairman of the Committee on Naval Affairs in the 29th and 30th Congresses.
 At the 1844 Democratic National Convention, Fairfield's name was placed in nomination for vice president after Silas Wright declined; He received the most votes on the second ballot, but on the third ballot the nomination went to George M. Dallas.